sorcerykid/finder/README.txt

     - group:human
     - group:monster
     - group:alien
-    - group:walks
+    - group:walking
-    - group:swims
+    - group:swimming
-    - group:flies
+    - group:flying

+The "/find" chat command offers a convenient front-end to the search functionality.

+   /finder objects sphere [radius] [player_names] [entity_globs] [search_logic]

+   /finder nodes [region] [radius] [node_globs] [search_logic]

+For node searches, the region can be either "sphere" or "cuboid".
+The player names, entity globs, and node_globs lists should be surrounded by braces.
+To eliminate any parameter simply specify "nil".
+For example, to find all nearby dirt nodes, enter

+   /finder nodes sphere 5.0 {default:dirt*} nil

 Just a few closing thoughts...

 I've taken great care to optimize the functions above as much as possible.
 But given that they are extending the CPP interface, they can only perform as well as the inputs provided.
 So the most restrictive searches are always preferable.

 As an added word of advice, if you'll be performing multiple searches on nodes using the same globs, then the output of minetest.search_registered_nodes( ) should be cached in your mod for efficiency.
 After all, the resulting node names will never change, so regenerating the list each time is unnecessary.

 Unfortunately, such an optimization is not possible with entities due to the nature of the search algorithm (as entities are post-processed).
 Ideally, all of these functions may at some point be ported to CPP.

 Repository